LTLA/gesel-feedstock/README.md

 Each line contains an integer specifying the number of bytes taken up by the corresponding line in `gene2set.tsv` (excluding the newline).
 This can be used for HTTP range requests to obtain the identities of the sets containing a particular gene.

+`set2gene.tsv.gz` is a Gzip-compressed version of `set2gene.tsv`.
+Similarly, `gene2set.tsv.gz` is a Gzip-compressed version of `gene2set.tsv`.
+Applications can either download these `*.tsv.gz` files to obtain all relationships up-front, or they can download `*.ranges.gz` and perform HTTP range requests on the corresponding `*.tsv` to obtain each individual relationship.

 ### Text search tokens

 `tokens-names.tsv` is a tab-separated file where each line corresponds to a token.